hpsaturn/mini-tank/README.md

 ## Wiring

-The robot in the video has the next alternartive componentes:
+The robot in the video has the next alternartive components:

 - [ ] TTGO T7 ESP32 Board (is possible Wemos ESP8266, see below)
 - [ ] D1 Mini proto PCB (for wire connections and connectors)